gridscale/marketplace-guide/README.md

 - Once taken, export the snapshot to your Object Storage.

+### Requirements

+- Take advantage of our [firstboot script](./scripts/firstboot.sh) service, this a secure way to generate the root password upon boot, as well as communicate it to the enduser.
+To use this script, pwgen will need to be installed.
+To activate the script, make sure [firstboot script](./scripts/firstboot.sh) exists and lives in the root directory, and add the [firstboot.service](./scripts/firstboot.service) to the `/etc/systemd/system/` directory.
+Aftwards, active the service with `systemctl enable firstboot.service`.

 ### Recommendations

 - Before taking the final snapshot, run the [cleanup.sh](./scripts/cleanup.sh) script.